 CID school students have come from 29 countries and 48 U.S. states.

-CID prepares students to attend their neighborhood schools.
-CID teachers and audiologists help children gain the best possible benefit from today's rapidly changing technologies.
+CID prepares students to attend their own local kindergartens and elementary schools.
+CID teachers and audiologists help children gain the best possible benefit from today’s rapidly changing technologies.
 We offer a language-rich, assessment-based educational program individualized to help every child achieve success.

-is designed to prepare each child for success in a mainstream environment by providing individualized instruction to develop listening, speech, and language while focusing on all developmental milestones.
+CID’s pre-k/kindergarten is designed to prepare each child for success in a mainstream environment by providing individualized instruction to develop listening, speech, and language while focusing on all developmental milestones.
 Our program is designed to help children achieve all of these skills through play.
-Our Peer Program, comprised of children with typical hearing, provides peer language models and encourages natural interaction and social skill development.
+Our Peer Program, composed of children with typical hearing, provides peer language models and encourages natural interaction and social skill development.

-Children leave CID when they are ready to enter classes with hearing children in their home communities.
-They play sports, compete on debating teams, serve on student councils, participate in social events, dance, act in plays and do almost everything their hearing peers can do.
+Children typically leave CID when they are ready to enter classes with hearing children in their home communities.
+They play sports, compete on debating teams, serve on student councils, participate in social events, dance, act in plays and do everything their hearing peers can do.
 Many pursue higher education and professional careers.
-Learn about some of the achievements of our CID school alumni
+Learn about some of the achievements of our CID school alumni.